Maxx105/Audio_Analyzer/README.md

 # Audio_Analyzer
-Using GStreamer to anaylze audio files
+Using GStreamer to analyze audio files